xinlet/xinlet.github.io/_pages/about.md

 I am currently a principal biostatistician at Novartis.

-I completed my PhD at University of Bath, where my research focused on sparse statistical models for high-dimensional data, under the supervision of [Dr. Sandipan Roy](https://sites.google.com/view/sandipanroy) and [Professor Matt Nunes](https://people.bath.ac.uk/man54/homepage.html).
+I completed my PhD at University of Bath, where my research focused on sparse statistical models for high-dimensional data.

+I was under the supervision of [Dr. Sandipan Roy](https://sites.google.com/view/sandipanroy) and [Professor Matt Nunes](https://people.bath.ac.uk/man54/homepage.html).

 I am open to a wide range of academic collaborations and would be glad to explore potential opportunities.